merenlab/anvio/README.md

 ### Dependencies

-anvio has some dependencies, some of which will be taken care of the installer.
+anvi'o has some dependencies, some of which will be taken care of the installer.
 There are two you need to make sure you have installed:

+* [Chrome Web Browser](https://www.google.com/chrome/browser/desktop/).
+Chrome should be not only installed on your system, but unfortunately it should also be the default browser (otherwise everytime interactive interface pops up, you will need to copy-paste the address to a Chrome window). anvi'o does not support any other browser, and it will not perform optimally on others.

 * [Prodigal](http://prodigal.ornl.gov/) (go to your terminal, type `prodigal` if you get an error, you need to install it).
 Here is a quick way to install it (the first line will not work if you don't have wget, but you can get wget installed esily typing `sudo port install wget` if you are using MacPorts system on your Mac computer):